| |

 especially in the sunbelt.
 In your location it should work

-out very well.
-Check to see what that limit is and
+temperature.
+Check to see what that limit is and, consider,

-consider if you want to use the pool all year.
-It wouldn't
+if you want to use the pool all year.
+It wouldn't be

 would be well suited towards extending both ends of the